Team-Manusmriti/ai-challenge-submission-project-manusmriti/docs/action-module-README.md

-# Object/Action Detection Module
+# Video Context Detection Module

 ## Overview

-The Object/Action Detection Module integrates three core AI modalities—object detection, speech transcription, and action recognition—to deliver a comprehensive, contextual interpretation of dynamic environments.
+The Video Context Detection Module integrates three core AI modalities—object detection, speech transcription, and action recognition—to deliver a comprehensive, contextual interpretation of dynamic environments.
 By fusing visual data from object detection and action recognition with auditory insights from speech processing, it enables real-time scene analysis that goes beyond single-modality limitations.
 This fusion supports applications in assistive technologies, smart environments, and advanced video analytics, providing a holistic understanding of activities, interactions, and contexts.

 The model is designed for efficiency, running on standard hardware with real-time capabilities, and is particularly suited for edge deployment in mobile or IoT scenarios.
 It processes live video and audio streams, generating interpretable outputs like scene descriptions with confidence scores.
 Below, each component, the fusion strategy, workflow, logging, visualization, and applications are elaborated in greater depth.